Alexa, Tell Me A National Security Secret: Amazon's Reach Goes Beyond The Post Office

 Ives estimates Amazon could have $3 billion to $4 billion worth of business with the government annually in the next few years.

 That business could grow even more if the company is successful in winning a big contract with the Pentagon to host its data.
-The contract, called the joint enterprise defense infrastructure or JEDI, could be as much as a $10 billion deal for whomever wins it.
+The contract, called the joint enterprise defense infrastructure, or JEDI, could be as much as a $10 billion deal for whomever wins it.

 And that's why Amazon's success with the CIA is so important.

-At a recent congressional hearing, Defense Secretary James Mattis said the Defense Department has "over 400 different basic data centers that we have to protect, and we have watched very closely what CIA got in terms of security and service from their movement to the cloud," adding, "It's a fair and open competition."
+At a recent congressional hearing, Defense Secretary Jim Mattis said the Defense Department has "over 400 different basic data centers that we have to protect, and we have watched very closely what CIA got in terms of security and service from their movement to the cloud," adding, "It's a fair and open competition."

 Still, Chris Cummiskey, a senior fellow at the George Washington University Center for Cyber and Homeland Security, said Amazon may have an advantage, which has competitors like Oracle, Microsoft and others upset.